gagle/node-deferred-queue/README.md

 __Asynchronous__

-If you want to execute an asynchronous task you must call the `cb` parameter when you are ready to continue.
+If you want to execute an asynchronous task, you must call the `cb` parameter when you are ready to continue.
 As usual, the error is the first parameter.

 ```javascript
 q.push (function (cb){